-From a traditional marketing standpoint, the answer to the above question is simple.
+From a traditional marketing standpoint, the answer to the question in the headline above is simple.

-Copywriting is designed to get the reader to take a specific action.
-Sometimes that’s making a purchase, but it can also be confirming an email opt-in, calling for more information, or going into a store to check out the merchandise.
+Copywriting gets a reader to take a specific action.
+Sometimes that’s making a purchase, but it can also be subscribing to your email list, signing up for your content library, or calling you for more information.

-Content marketing is blogs, white papers, and viral video.
+Content marketing is blogs, podcasts, and email autoresponders.

-Copywriting is sales pages, infomercials, and direct mail.
+Copywriting is sales pages, ads, and direct mail.

 Two different critters, right?